kentobento/gcd-proj/README.md

 No additional dependencies

 ## Files
-* run_analysis.R
-##### This script parses the original data and outputs a tidy data set named feature\_averages\_for\_subject_and\_activity.txt.
+* **run\_analysis.R** - a script that parses the original data and outputs a tidy data set named feature\_averages\_for\_subject_and\_activity.txt.
 The UCI HAR Dataset directory must be in the same directory as this script.
 The transformations used to clean the original data are detailed in CodeBook.md.
-* CodeBook.md
-##### This markdown file describes the original data, the variables in the tidy data set, and the transformations that were performed on the original data to obtain the tidy data set.
+* **CodeBook.md** - a markdown file that describes the original data, the variables in the tidy data set, and the transformations that were performed on the original data to obtain the tidy data set.
-* feature\_averages\_for\_subject\_and\_activity.txt
-##### This text file is the tidy data set (tidy because each measured variable is in one column and each different observation of that variable is in a different row) that run\_analysis.R outputs.
+* **feature\_averages\_for\_subject\_and\_activity.txt**  - a tidy data set (tidy because each measured variable is in one column and each different observation of that variable is in a different row) that run\_analysis.R outputs.
 Each row of the file provides the averages of the mean-and-standard-deviation-related measurements for a test subject and activity.
-Descriptions of its column variables are detailed in CodeBook.md.
+Descriptions of its column variables and loading instructions are detailed in CodeBook.md.

 ## Additional Notes
 ### Reading the Tidy Data Set